26 August 2025

 Matthew 6.16-18.

 Believe it or don’t, some Evangelicals have no tradition of fasting.
-I run into ’em from time to time, and when I talk fasting, they’re quick to reject it: “That’s an Old Testament thing,” and “Jesus never told us to fast.”
+I run into ’em from time to time.
+When I talk fasting, they’re quick to reject it with “That’s an Old Testament thing” and “Jesus never told us to fast.”

 True to both.
-The LORD never commanded fasting in all of scripture.
+In all of scripture, the LORD never commanded fasting; anyone who claims otherwise is taking the verses out of context.
 Fasting has always been voluntary; nobody has to fast.
 But certain churches do promote it.
 Might be a Daniel fast at the beginning of the year, a Lenten fast before Easter, an Advent fast before Christmas, a partisan fast before Election Day.
-And peer pressure aside, nobody has to fast.
+But regardless of peer pressure, nobody has to fast.
 They’re voluntary customs.
 You can opt out.
-Don’t even need special permission from the clergy… although every year when St. Patrick’s Day falls in mid-Lent, many a Catholic who wants to get plowed will beg their bishop for a one-day pass.
+Don’t even need special permission from your clergy… although every year when St. Patrick’s Day falls in mid-Lent, many a Catholic who wants to get plowed will beg their bishop for a one-day pass.

 Jesus himself fasted in the desert.
-While he was notorious for ignoring customary Pharisee fast days, he never banned fasting.
+While he was notorious for ignoring customary Pharisee fast days, he never did ban fasting.
 Never declared it a done-away-with custom.
 It’s in the Sermon on the Mount, remember?
-“When you fast” means sometimes you’re gonna fast.
+“When you fast” means you’re gonna fast.
+Sometimes.

-And if you don’t—if you never engage in any hardcore prayer practices, which is precisely what fasting is—don’t expect your relationship with God to grow as quickly as it will among the Christians who do fast.
+If you don’t—if you never engage in any hardcore prayer practices, which is precisely what fasting is—don’t expect your relationship with God to grow as quickly as it does among Christians who do fast.

 Matthew 6.16-18

-And your Father, who sees what’s private, will repay you.”
+And your Father, who sees what’s done in private,

-Sad to say, a lot of Christians don’t follow this rule, and do let everyone know we’re fasting.
+Sad to say, a lot of fasting Christians don’t follow this rule; they totally let everyone know we’re fasting.
 Like our families and fellow Christians.
 And sometimes pagans, like coworkers and waiters and anybody whom we tell, “Oh I can’t eat that; I’m on a fast.”
 Well aren’t you the holy one.

-Jesus wants us to keep our mouths shut about it.
-Because it’s nobody’s business that we’re fasting.
+Jesus wants us to keep our mouths shut about this.
+It’s nobody’s business we’re fasting.
 It’s a private matter, between us and God, and that’s it.
-You keep it as confidential as if you just soiled your pants: Tell nobody unless you absolutely have to.
+Keep it as confidential as if you just soiled your pants: Tell nobody unless you absolutely have to.
 Got it?

 Oh, I’m serious.
 So’s Jesus.